Ovarian Cancer Clinical Trial

 Clinically significant heart disease (New York Heart Association class 3 or 4) or symptomatic congestive heart failure.

 Myocardial infarction <6 months before enrollment.
-History of clinically significant ventricular arrhythmia or unexplained syncope that is not believed to be vasovagal in nature due dehydration.
+History of clinically significant ventricular arrhythmia or unexplained syncope that is not believed to be vasovagal in nature or due to dehydration.

 History of severe non-ischemic cardiomyopathy with ejection fraction <20%.
 Findings on baseline ECG or ECHO that, in the opinion of the patient's treating physician or investigator, would require medical intervention before anticancer therapy